Generic Name: gatifloxacin (Ophthalmic route)

 Precautions While Using Zymaxid

-If your eye infection does not improve within a few days, or if it becomes worse, check with your doctor.
+If your or your child's eye infection does not improve within a few days, or if it becomes worse, check with your doctor.

 Zymaxid Side Effects